ViorelMocanu/astro-simpleanalytics-plugin/README.md

 ### ✅ Option: Debugging 🚧

-By default, the Simple Analytics plugin does not pollute the console with any logs, nor does it load extraneous DOM elements.
+By default, the Astro Simple Analytics Plugin does not pollute the console with any logs, nor does it load extraneous DOM elements.
 However, you can trigger both in a debugging mode to verify whether the scripts are working correctly or not by adding this parameter to the component:

 ```Astro
 <SimpleAnalytics debug={true} />